 Winter is the peak season for the category; however, the impact of seasonality is lowest in West Bengal and Orissa.
-This is one of the many interesting findings from the second round of market study commissioned by ISPF.
-Expanse of the distribution network, annual sales of mattresses and performance of different brands across states in India are covered by this study.
+This is one of the many interesting findings from the second round of the mattress market study in India commissioned by ISPF.
+The expanse of the distribution network, annual sales of mattresses and performance of different brands across states in India are covered by this study.

-ISPF conducted second round of market research survey to track the overall market size of mattress in Q1 of 2019.
-Survey objective also found out trend in product mix in terms of types of mattresses, different price bands, customer price points for different categories, preferred sizes and accessories and retail store dynamics.
+ISPF conducted a second round of market research surveys to track the overall market size of mattresses in Q1 of 2019.
+The survey objective also found trends in product mix in terms of types of mattresses, different price bands, customer price points for different categories, preferred sizes and accessories and retail store dynamics.

 ISPF collected data from a sample of 3107 retail stores and 23,892 transactions across India.